Barbican Underground station, London

 Disastrous London takes place at 1.45 pm every Saturday afternoon year-round.

-Disastrous London also takes place at 7.30 pm every Thursday evening (except on December 26 and in January and February).
+Disastrous London also takes place at 7.30 pm every Thursday evening (except in January and February).

 “the best London has to offer” Culture Trip